A Sustainable Future for Coffee

 The North Carolina based Counter Culture Coffee is one of the leaders in both quality and sustainability.
 Recently, the roasting company released an incredibly transparent report on its in-house sustainability efforts.
 Counter Culture has been recording its greenhouse emissions since 2010, in hopes of decreasing its overall carbon footprint.

 In the agricultural world, the coffee farmers of Costa Rica have also been pushing towards a more energy positive future.
-By 2021, the small but driven Central American nation hopes to make its coffee production completely carbon neutral.
+The small but driven Central American nation hopes to make its coffee production completely carbon neutral.
 This is a very exciting effort on Costa Rica’s part, which may influence other coffee producing countries and farms across the globe.

 If we want to keep drinking coffee, then we have to think about the work and energy that goes into growing, roasting, and serving it.
 Simply supporting your local cafés and domestic roasteries that are investing in sustainability is a great start to helping ensure the agricultural and economic future of the coffee industry.